-Today, March 23rd, 2019, is the day of my 22nd birthday.
+Today, March 23rd, 2019, I’m turning 22.
 Looking back on my last year I can’t help but think that this must have been the craziest, most amazing, most adventurous year of my life so far.
 There are so many great memories I love thinking back to.

 Inspired by the lovely Mollie from Where’s Mollie, I decided to share my favorite ones with all of you.
 Since there is no way I would be able to pick favorites, my experiences are listed in chronological order.
 I’ve written blog posts on some of these memories, so I’ve linked them to give you some travel inspiration and tips to plan your next travels.

 Tip: To keep up with my memories in real time, consider following me on Instagram.
 I usually take you along with me on my stories.

 Consider also checking out the 22 awesome things I did in my year of 22 here!

 I had always been interested in Psychology, so it was a no brainer for me that this was what I wanted to go to university for.
 In fact, I was so excited to get started that I went straight to university after school even though in Germany, it is quite common to take a Gap Year right after graduating high school.
 For three years, I had moved to Mannheim, made amazing friends, and put a lot of time and effort into my studies.

 It wasn’t always easy.
 My three years of university included some break downs because I had put too much pressure on myself and frustration with some of the courses that just didn’t feel relevant to me.
 Especially writing my bachelor thesis meant a lot of struggling.
 Luckily, I had already handed that in in February of 2018, so before my 21st birthday.